hn-yu/hn-yu.github.io/README.md

+I'm a PhD student at Central South University.
+I build neural network to predict solid state material's property.

 ## Now

 Recently I got a new laptop, so I install my old one with [Pop!_OS](https://pop.system76.com/) And it works fine ;)

-## Intro

-I'm a PhD student at Central South University.
-I build neural network to predict solid state material's property.

 ## News